kiota-community/kiota-java-extra/Readme.md

 ### Http Vert.X

-This is an `RequestAdapter` implementation based on the [Vert.X Web Client](https://vertx.io/docs/vertx-web-client/java/).
+This is a `RequestAdapter` implementation based on the [Vert.X Web Client](https://vertx.io/docs/vertx-web-client/java/).

-To use it, add the dependency to your project:
+To use it, add the following dependency to your project:

 ```xml
 <dependency>